 Florida laws govern all of Florida’s counties and cities.
 Therefore, wrongful death cases are handled the same way in Lantana as in the rest of the State of Florida.
 If you are seeking a wrongful death claim for a relative from Florida, but you live out of the state, it may be important to hire a local attorney who understands the specific laws and regulations of the decedent’s home.

-In Florida and in the City of Lantana, the statute of limitations to bring a wrongful death action is two years from the date of death, while the statute of limitations for a survival action is four years from the date of the incident that led to the death.
+In Florida and in the City of Lantana, the statute of limitations to bring a wrongful death action is two years from the date of death.

 Chapter 732 of the Florida Statutes governs how to deal with an estate when a person dies in the absence of a written will or trust, which is known as an “intestate estate.”
 Our compassionate wrongful death lawyers in Lantana could walk surviving family members through the process of handling an intestate estate.